 Possible safety concerns of this project include injuries caused due to sharp objects.
 In the ACM Code of Ethics 1.2 [8], we are to "Avoid Harm".
-Since we plan on providing blades along with the assembly of our project, we, along with the consumers, will have to exercise the same precautions as we would around any other sharp objects.
+Since we plan on providing blades along with

 Consumers could be harmed in the process of inserting the blade in while the machine is operating, or hurt themselves while in the process of initially inserting the vegetable to cut their wanted object.
 We plan to eliminate this danger by making sure the users confirm their choice to chop on the display with an additional button.
 Along with this, we will provide the packaging of the blade with designated cases for the blade portion of the chopping assembly.
 This way when the user wants to take the blade out, they will have a safe spot to return it to.
 Among specific accommodations for the knife, there are a few general precautions necessary when operating this machine.
 It should be used only on top of a cutting board that is given on a flat surface.
 Small children should be prevented from operating this machine.
 The product will have an acrylic door in the front which needs to be opened before the chopping area can be accessed.
 In addition, the high guard rails designed to prevent the slipping of the vegetables have been calibrated such that it will be very difficult for someone to unintentionally put their hand in the 2inches of spaces between the blade and the board.